 Detection in Australia

-Electric ants were first detected in 2006 in Cairns, Queensland.
-The infestation was close to a World Heritage-listed rainforest.
+Electric ants were first detected in 2006 in Cairns, Queensland, in an area close to a World Heritage-listed rainforest.

 • Cairns